ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Deposit arguments

-The deposit contract has a single `deposit` function which takes as argument the `DepositData` fields.
+The deposit contract has a single `deposit` function which takes as argument the `DepositData` elements.

 ### Withdrawal credentials